lalrpop/lalrpop/README.md

    in an `if` expression.
 3. Compact defaults so that you can avoid writing action code much of the time.
+4. Type inference so you can often omit the types of nonterminals etc.

 To be clear, LALRPop is barely functional.
 It's kind of spare time project.
 But it's coming along pretty quickly, now that a lot of the